-Graduate students currently studying one of the Faculty's courses who will be on the same course in 2023-24 i.e. MPhil students in their first year and DPhil students who wish to apply for financial assistance from the Faculty in 2023-24 should complete the Application form for Financial Assistance, available on Canvas, by Friday 4 March 2023.
-Applicants must also ask two referees to email an academic reference on their behalf to the Faculty's Graduate Studies and Examinations Administrator at graduate.enquiries@theology.ox.ac.uk by Friday 4 March 2023.
+Graduate students currently studying one of the Faculty's courses who will be on the same course in 2023-24 i.e. MPhil students in their first year and DPhil students who wish to apply for financial assistance from the Faculty in 2023-24 should normally complete the application form for Financial Assistance, available on Canvas, by the end of 8th week in Hilary Term, or as otherwise instructed by the Graduate and Examinations Administrator.
+Applicants will be asked to arrange for two referees to email an academic reference on their behalf to the Faculty's Graduate Studies and Examinations Administrator at graduate.enquiries@theology.ox.ac.uk normally also by the end of 8th week in Hilary Term.